-- Provision of features that facilitate trail access and use by persons with disabilities.
+- Provision of features that facilitate trail access and use by persons with disabilities, aka Accessible Trails.

-- Youth Corps – projects that accomplish any of the above by creation or use of an existing youth corps program, whether local or national in nature are highly encouraged!
+- Youth Corps/Volunteers – projects that accomplish any of the above by hiring/enlisting/partnering with youth organizations, corps or individual volunteers are highly encouraged!

 Suggested Types of Trails for Recreational Trails Projects: